Nexproc/Capstone-Proposal/README.md

-# noName
+# QuestLog

 ## Minimum Viable Product
-noName is a clone of Asana built on Rails and Backbone.
+QuestLog is a clone of Asana that is  built on Rails and Backbone.
 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->